thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 In this exercise we are going to use the Code pane of the Design Canvas.
 1. From within Cloud Assembly, click Design.
 2. Click on the Multi-Cloud Cloud Template you have previous created to open it.
 3. Within the Code pane, add the following YAML code to the inputs: section:

-Note: If you copy and paste the code below, make sure the code is formatted correctly.
+    ```
     selectCloud1:
         title: Select a Cloud for Machine 1
         type: string
         enum:
         - env:aws
         - env:azure
+    ```

+> _**Note:** If you copy and paste the code, make sure the code is formatted correctly._

 The Code pane should now look like the screenshot below: